Plenary sessions

 plenary IV: Stem Cells for Human Therapy

 Stem cells are both harbingers of disease and beacons of therapeutic innovation.
-This session explores cutting-edge research in cancer, transplantation, AI in clinical trials, and advancements in stem cell therapies.
+This session will explore cutting-edge research in cancer, transplantation, AI in clinical trials, and advancements in stem cell therapies.

 Stuart Forbes, PhD